Bioconductor/bioconductor.org/content/help/workflows/variants.md

 provide predictions of how damaging amino acid coding changes may be to protein structure and function.
 Both packages search on rsid.

+It is important to remember that the pre-computed predictions in the SIFT and PolyPhen packages are based on specific gene models.
+SIFT is based on Ensembl and PolyPhen on UCSC Known Gene.
+The TranscriptDb we used to identify coding variants was from UCSC Known Gene so we will use PolyPhen for predictions.

     ## Load the PolyPhen package and explore the available keys and columns
     > library(PolyPhen.Hsapiens.dbSNP131)
     > keys <- keys(PolyPhen.Hsapiens.dbSNP131)